Welcome to the Official Website for the village of Sutton Courtenay, Abingdon, Oxfordshire, United Kingdom.

 The original Saxon village of sunken-floor ‘grub-huts’ and post built houses was excavated in the 1920s.
 It was the first Anglo-Saxon village discovered by Archaeologists and dates from the 5th and 6th centuries.
 There was also probably an important cemetery in the area for metal detectorists have found high-status gold jewelry there.
 These were probably the graves of the retainers of the 7th century Kings of Wessex whose palace appears to have been revealed by aerial photography just to the south at the nearby village of Drayton.
 Its great halls were not unlike those excavated at Yeavering in Northumberland.

 In May 2010 Channel 4 Television filmed in the village of Sutton Courtenay for their Time Team Programme; Tony Robinson and the Team try to locate one of the rarest of archaeological sites – an Anglo Saxon Royal complex.
 Aerial photos suggest that an empty Oxfordshire field in the village of Sutton Courtenay could have been the home of Royalty over a thousand years ago.
-You can watch the Full Episode online via YouTube here (360p without TV Adverts) or you can view the Original HD Broadcast with TV Adverts on Channel 4oD here.
+You can watch the Full Episode online via YouTube here (360p without TV Adverts).

 The Parish Church has several interesting features.
 Note the crusader crosses by the door to the 12th century tower, which were supposedly carved by local soldiers returning from the crusades.
 They wished to thank god for their safe return while at the same time blunting their swords, which they intended never to use again.
 The brick Tudor porch displaying the rebus of Thomas Bekynton, a carved play on words showing a beacon & tun, reminds us that this was built as his memorial with money that was supposed to go to the poor!
 Most of the church is 14th century and imitates the great cloth merchants’ churches of East Anglia.